ValeedAnjum/advancegit/README.md

 YouTube MERN clone uses a number of open source projects:

+- [React](https://reactjs.org/) - React is a free and open-source front-end JavaScript library for building user interfaces or UI components.

+- [Redux](https://redux.js.org/) - Redux is an open-source JavaScript library for managing application state.

 - [Material UI](https://material-ui.com/) - React components for faster and easier web development

 - [Axios](https://www.npmjs.com/package/axios) - Axios is a promise-based HTTP Client for node.js and the browser.

 - [MomentJS](https://momentjs.com/) - MomentJS is a JavaScript library which helps is parsing, validating, manipulating and displaying date/time in JavaScript in a very easy way.

-- [React](https://reactjs.org/) - React is a free and open-source front-end JavaScript library for building user interfaces or UI components.

-- [Redux](https://redux.js.org/) - Redux is an open-source JavaScript library for managing application state.

 - [UUID](https://www.npmjs.com/package/uuid) - A universally unique identifier

 - [BcryptJs](https://www.npmjs.com/package/bcryptjs) - bcrypt is a password-hashing function designed by Niels Provos and David Mazières.

--
+- [node](https://nodejs.org/) - Node.js® is a JavaScript runtime built on Chrome's
+  V8 JavaScript engine.

+- [MongoDb](https://www.mongodb.com/) - MongoDB is a source-available cross-platform document-oriented database program.
+Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.

 - [Cors](https://www.npmjs.com/package/cors) - CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.

 - [CryptoJs](https://www.npmjs.com/package/crypto-js) - JavaScript library of crypto standards.

 - [ExpressJs](https://expressjs.com/) - Express.js, or simply Express, is a back end web application framework for Node.js